aaronnelson/PLA-Face-Sheild/README.md

   Transparancies should be for laser printers and copiers, the thermal or inkjet types have a "tooth" that makes them hazy We are going to attempt to replace the transparancies with 0.005 polycarb sheet as a stiffer and clearer alternative.

-  3.5 in Rubber bands seem to wokr the best for the headbands.
+  3.5 in Rubber bands seem to work the best for the headbands.